Vascular dementia causes problems with mental abilities and several other difficulties.

 - problems with concentration

-- mood or behavioural changes
+- changes to your mood or behaviour

 The symptoms often continue to get worse over time.
 This may happen slowly, or in sudden steps every few months or years.